Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » Will the Pharmacy Fill a Torn Prescription? a Helpful Guide
+Home » Prescription and Medication » Will the Pharmacy Fill a Torn Prescription? a Helpful Guide

 It’s annoying when something happens to your prescription, here’s an overview of why it’s hard to get a damaged or torn prescription filled, plus some advice and some do’s and don’ts to getting it right.

 First, the quick answer, then we’ll dive into some further detail.

 Will Pharmacy Fill A Torn Prescription?
 A pharmacy has a legal right to refuse to fill a torn or damaged prescription.
 A pharmacy is given this legal capacity since prescription abuse, misuse of drugs and even fake prescriptions have been rapidly increasing.
 So, by refusing to fill a torn prescription, a pharmacy doesn’t breach national law.